Bear in mind that most of the steps below are more

 touching the centerline of the kite sail, also as shown in the

-Tack in place with squares of sticky tape —
+Tack in place with squares of sticky tape—one near each end.

 All good?
 Now lay a strip of tape down the